Ultimate Music Group Inc

 Ultimate Scratch 20 (Mixed by DJ IQ)

-Allow DJs x2 or x3 or x4 budget on request if they need new equipment
+Allow DJs x2 or x3 budget on request if they need new equipment

 Sign if available (including anyone you want):